 Turn to Seasonal Foods

 Humans haven’t always had year-round access to foods from the grocery store.
 We do better when we pay attention to the seasons while shopping and cooking meals.
 Autumnal foods are very grounding and abundant.
-It’s time to dig out the slow cooker to create luscious soups and broths, as well as start to brew up warm mugs of nourishing and calming teas.
-Indulge in green leafy veggies, squashes, and roots vegetables, especially those grown by your local farmers.
+It’s time to freshen up our diets and dig out the slow cooker to create luscious soups and broths, as well as start to brew up warm mugs of nourishing and calming teas full of vitamins.
+Filling out diets with green leafy veggies, squashes, and roots vegetables with vitamins and minerals, especially those grown by your local farmers will certainly help to have a healthy fall.

 Reflect on Your Path

 Fall encourages us to dig deep and reflect on our goals.
-Are we working towards our life purposes or did we get a little off path over the past few months?
-Take the time to make sure you’re headed in the direction you want to be going so that you can get the most meaning and fulfillment from life.
+Are we working towards our life purposes this fall or did we get a little off path over the past few months?
+Take the time to make sure you’re headed in the direction during the autumn months you want to be going so that you can get the most meaning and fulfillment from life.

 Enjoy Being Outside

 Autumn is a beautiful time of year to be in nature.
-The leaves are changing colors, the temperature is more comfortable, and animals are busy getting their nests ready for hibernation.
-Your body is healthier when it gets regular movement, you get to enjoy the benefit of endorphins from the exercise, and your mindfulness practice is enhanced by being outside.
+The leaves are changing to rich fall colors, the temperature is more comfortable, and animals are busy getting their nests ready for hibernation.
+Your body is healthier when it gets regular movement during the fall monhs, you get to enjoy the benefit of endorphins from the exercise, and your mindfulness practice is enhanced by being outside.

 Take Care of Your Immune System

-As the seasons change, this is a common time of year for lots of people to get sick.
+As the seasons change to fall, this is a common time of year for lots of people to get sick.
 Make sure you’re eating as healthy as you possibly can, drinking plenty of water, exercising, getting plenty of sleep, and adding in herbal support such as echinacea teas and tinctures.
 Laughing and feeling joyful can have a big impact on your immune system, too.
-So feel free to find enjoyable activities that get you to laugh and relax.
+So feel free to find enjoyable activities that get you to laugh and relax this fall.

 Prioritize Your To-Do List